-Like many young men at the time, he found the Empire’s call irresistible.
-On his 18th birthday he enlisted with the AIF, transfered to the the 4th Light Horse, and was shipped off to Gallipoli via Egypt.3
+Like many young men at the time, Chilla found the Empire’s call irresistible.
+On his 18th birthday he enlisted with the AIF, transferred to the 4th Light Horse, and was shipped off to Gallipoli via Egypt.

 Snipers are pretty bad at the foot of our gully and get our chaps fairly often.
 One has to do a sprint or have a bullet after him.4

-Charles’ letters home were always upbeat, but after seeing the front-line 1st hand, he confessed
+Charles’ letters home were usually upbeat.
+But after seeing the front-line first hand, he confessed:

 Some of the sights out there are really sickening.8